-How did you first hear about the NFP Scholarship and the BSN International MBA?
+How did you first hear about the BSN International MBA?

 I heard about the BSN International MBA when I was browsing for MBA programmes online.
 I was quite interested in the Wits information and they had their MBA information advertised there, but on the side, I saw BSN coming up.
 I got interested because it was specifically an Action Learning MBA and that reminded me of action research.

 I read the flyer, took the contact that was written there and I spoke to a BSN team member (Paul).
 When I initially called the Cape Town number, I first thought that it was a scam because I thought it sounds too good to be true.
 I wanted to check the authenticity of the programme and if is really doable.
 I was given the contact of a lady by the name of Naz who was fortunately in Durban.